stevegrunwell/son-of-clippy/readme.txt

 = Will this plugin help make me a better writer? =

 Absolutely not.
 Paper clips are great at holding paper together, but are rarely commended for their writing abilities.
-Their lack of ethics, due primarily to their absence of independent thought and generally "alive-ness" also makes paper clips (and familial office products) wholly unqualified as journalists.
+Their lack of ethics, due primarily to their absence of independent thought and general "alive-ness" also makes paper clips (and familial office products) wholly unqualified as journalists.

 = That paper clip is awful, how can I make it a cat? =

 What an oddly-specific question.

-If you're sick of Clippy and its annoying face, there's a whole cast of characters to choose from, including a wizard, genie, and yes, even a cat.
+If you're sick of Clippy and its annoying face, there's a whole cast of characters to choose from including a wizard, genie, and yes, even a cat.
 Your assistant can be configured by visiting the Writing settings page within WordPress.

 == Screenshots ==